Pooja-ec-27/Q-eHACK-MultiTask-Orchestrator/README.md

 This project successfully demonstrates the implementation of a centralized multitasking orchestrator, bridging the gap between raw sensor data and deterministic safety analytics.
 By leveraging RTOS primitives, we have ensured a robust, scalable architecture capable of operating in high-stakes industrial environments.

-### Acknowledgements
 **We extend our sincere gratitude to**:\
 **Pi Square Technologies:** For providing the technical framework and industry insights into QNX and real-time systems.\
-**Academic Mentors:** Dr. Sharmila B.S. and Mr. Puneeth S. from The National Institute of Engineering (NIE), Mysuru, for their invaluable guidance and constant support throughout the development process.\
+**Academic Mentors:** Dr. Sharmila B.S. and Mr. Puneeth S. from The National Institute of Engineering (NIE), Mysuru, for their invaluable guidance and constant support throughout the development process.